manismc/prompt-engineering-portfolio/prompt-methods/chain-of-thought/reasoning-example.md

 Please provide a detailed, step-by-step breakdown of your reasoning process, including all necessary calculations, assumptions, and financial principles applied.
 Conclude with a clear final recommendation or result.
 ````

-## Purpose

-This prompt is designed to elicit complex, structured reasoning in financial contexts where thorough analysis is essential.
-By requesting explicit, multi-step explanation of calculations, assumptions, and underlying principles, it ensures that the AI’s output is transparent, accurate, and professional.

-It highlights the prompt engineer’s ability to craft instructions that guide the model through intricate problem-solving in a high-stakes domain.

 ## Example

 **Input:**